 Indoor Science has been one of the most active industrial hygiene consulting firms helping businesses see their way through the impact of COVID-19.
-Through April, we have worked on over 50 coronavirus projects helping businesses with one of the following; developing cleaning and disinfection protocols, establishing & auditing back-to-work procedures, testing for SARS-CoV-2 or surrogates on surfaces, performing ventilation studies, and training & monitoring cleaning staff.
+Through August, we have worked on over 200 coronavirus projects helping businesses with one of the following; establishing & auditing back-to-work procedures, performing ventilation studies, developing cleaning and disinfection protocols, testing for SARS-CoV-2 or surrogates on surfaces, and training & monitoring cleaning staff.

 Coronavirus Cleaning and Disinfection Protocols

 Indoor Science has developed a comprehensive COVID-19 cleaning and disinfection protocol.
 This protocol is customized for various clients based on the availability of personal protective equipment (PPE) and registered disinfectants.
 The protocol is based on the Center for Disease Control and Prevention (CDC) guidelines, but their guidance does not provide many details.
 Our protocol pulls from other cognizant authorities to have a protocol that can be practical for workers to follow.
 The protocol has the following sections: References, Definitions, Cleaning Products, Disinfection Products, Site Preparation, Training, PPE, Donning and Doffing Procedures, Cleaning Procedures, Disinfection Procedures, Disposal and Decontamination Procedures, and Assessor Post-Cleaning Test.
 Contact Indoor Science if you would like for us to customize our protocol for your company.
 If you already have developed coronavirus protocols, Indoor Science can be hired to review your procedures and provide important feedback.